Nagaoka Castle: History

 During the Boshin War, representatives of the domain met with representatives of the Satchō Alliance at a nearby temple, but the negotiations ended without agreement, and Nagaoka Castle was attacked and destroyed by the military forces of the new Meiji government.

-Following the warm the moats were filled in, and part of the castle site was sold to private hands.
+Following the war the moats were filled in, and part of the castle site was sold to private hands.
 In 1898, Nagaoka Station was built on the eastern half of the Honmaru central bailey.
 Nagaoka City Hall and other public structures occupy much of the remaining site.